martinjrobins/exercise/README.md

     ~~~~~~

 6. resolve the conflict (i.e. edit the conflict markers to match how you want
-   the file to look like) and commit the result
+   the file to look like) and commit the result.
+Use `git log` to see the
+   resulting commits on the master branch.
 7. Create some more commits to both `new_branch` and `master` and rebase
    `new_branch` onto `master`.
 Remember that unlike the merge you did
    previously, your HEAD should be on the branch you are rebasing (i.e